Causes and Treatments of Contact Dermatitis

 What are the possible complications?

 Secondary bacterial skin infections may occur.
 Scarring from persistent scratching may occur.
 Small children cannot be told, “don’t scratch” so they should be treated to stop the symptoms.
-Some itching associated with childhood – and adult- dermatitis that the Mission Viejo and Orange County patient will scratch until the skin bleeds, opening up the higher likelihood of a bacterial infection.
+Some itching associated with childhood – and adult- dermatitis that the Orange County patient will scratch until the skin bleeds, opening up the higher likelihood of a bacterial infection.

 When should I call my dermatologist?